model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 #### View Kani harnesses

-As soon as your Rust package is opened using the Kani extension in a VS Code instance, you should see the Kani proofs loaded as regular unit tests in the Testing Panel on the [primary side bar](https://code.visualstudio.com/api/ux-guidelines/sidebars#primary-sidebar) of VS Code.
+As soon as your Rust package is opened using the Kani extension in a VS Code instance, you should see the Kani harnesses loaded as regular unit tests in the Testing Panel on the [primary side bar](https://code.visualstudio.com/api/ux-guidelines/sidebars#primary-sidebar) of VS Code.
 This is how the testing page looks like when you click on the panel.

 <img src="{{site.baseurl | prepend: site.url}}/assets/images/vs-code-images/view-kani-harnesses.png" alt="view-kani-harnesses" />